 - The episodic buffer: This facilitates the integration of various perceptual and semantic features to form holistic units.
 Baddeley has devised the episodic buffer to borrow information from long-term memory so new information can be put in the context of existing information.
 It also relies on attentional resources and executive functions.

-These 3 units of processing working together under the overarching involvement of the Central executive.
+These 3 units of processing work together under the overarching involvement of the Central executive.
 This represents attentional and other cognitive resources needed for a functional working memory.
 It supervises and coordinates the 3 ‘slave’ systems listed above.

 - In the context of a unified theory of working memory, this model only accounts for working memory.
 However, it does a good job in accounting for many detailed findings for working memory.